planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 Attributes table
 ----------------

-Adds a menu entry named *table* with the ability to display a table containing the attributes of the features in a given layer.
+Adds a menu entry (or a tab if in tabbed mode) named *table* with the ability to display a table containing the attributes of the features in a given layer.
 Features can be selected/deselected clicking on the table rows.
 Multiple selection is available using the shift or ctrl keys.
 Selected features of layer are shown in a different color in the map view.

 .. figure:: img/attributestable.png